 Michelle, a 49-year-old nurse, attends your clinic for a discussion about the menopause.
-She describes having hot flushes and night sweats, frequent disturbed migraines, sleep, anxiety and poor memory.
+She describes having hot flushes and night sweats, frequent migraines, disturbed anxiety sleep, and poor memory.
 She is using a 52 mg levonorgestrel-releasing intrauterine system (LNG IUS 52 mg) to control her heavy menstrual bleeding and has not had a 'period' for several years.
 Her mother was diagnosed with breast cancer when she was 55.